~ 'lifting' ideas off recordings ~

 References.
 References for this page's information comes from school, books and the bandstand and made way easier by the folks along the way.

-References academia Alaska.
-And when you need university level answers to your questions and musings, and especially if you are considering a career in music and looking to continue your formal studies, begin to e-reach out to the Alaska University Music Campus communities and begin a dialogue with some of Alaska's own and finest resident maestros !
+Academia references of Alaska.
+And when you need university level answers to your questions and musings, and especially if you are considering a career in music and looking to continue your formal studies, begin to e-reach out to the Alaska University Music Campus communities and begin a dialogue with some of Alaska's finest resident maestros !

 ~ jacmuse@ak.net ~